 Key facts of the tour

-Gently hilly, with quaint villages and always the Alps in view: This is how the Pfaffenwinkel in Upper Bavaria presents itself.
-The name "Pfaffe" is no coincidence, because nowhere else in Germany are there so many church spires as in the holiday region between Lech and Loisach, Ammersee and the edge of the Alps.
-159 churches, chapels and monasteries call the Pfaffenwinkel their own.
-One of the most beautiful cycle tours to experience the sacred treasures is the 27-kilometre "Kapellenrunde" from Weilheim.
-From the charming town on the Ammer, you set off into a landscape characterised by meadows, moors and ice-age glacial hills - the drumlins - dotted with numerous little churches.
-The special thing about it: Far away from mass tourism, you will still be on lonely paths here and at the same time experience treasures from the Middle Ages to the Rococo.
+Gently undulating, with quaint villages and the Alps always in view: This is how the Pfaffenwinkel in Upper Bavaria presents itself.
+The name "Pfaffe" is no coincidence, as nowhere else in Germany are there as many church spires as in the holiday region between Lech and Loisach, Ammersee and the edge of the Alps.
+The Pfaffenwinkel region is home to 159 churches, chapels and monasteries.
+One of the most beautiful cycle tours to experience these sacred treasures is the 27-kilometre "Chapel Tour" from Weilheim.
+From the charming Ammer town, you set off into a landscape characterised by meadows, moors and glacial hills - the drumlins - and dotted with numerous little churches.
+What makes it special: Far away from mass tourism, you can still walk along secluded paths here and at the same time experience precious things from the Middle Ages to the Rococo period.

-A cycling tour for culture lovers and nature lovers.
+A cycle tour for culture lovers and nature enthusiasts

 Start and end station